vchoo/vchoo.github.io/README.md

 ## Steps 1-2: JSON Files

-A quick inspection of the FlavorDB website reveals that all of the JSON files we want are at https://cosylab.iiitd.edu.in/flavordb/entities_json?id=x, where ``x`` an integer.
+A quick inspection of the FlavorDB website reveals that all of the JSON files we want are at https://cosylab.iiitd.edu.in/flavordb/entities_json?id=x, where ``x`` is an integer.
 Then it's a cinch to write a few functions which go to those addresses and converts those JSON files into dictionaries.

 ```python